jpaquette-student/didactic-winner/README.md

 2. TODO.md - contains instructions for what to do for this assignment
 3. rules.md - documents the rules for your team
 4. proposal.md - a project proposal written by your team
+5. dALXHQL - Imgur.jpg - a figure used in the proposal

 ## Files to Submit